 Studies have shown that having the freedom to wear makeup can help teenage girls with a variety of mental health conditions.
 Makeup can help them overcome the feelings of self-consciousness they get when they look in the mirror.
 It can also help them begin to establish a more lasting sense of identity.

-So before you decide to put your foot down and decide to deliver a definite “no”, take some time to talk to your teen about what they are feeling.
+In this article, we will cover why allowing your teen to wear makeup at a younger age isn’t necessary a bad thing.
+In fact, it actually does help combat depression for some individuals.
+Before you decide to put your foot down, and decide to deliver a definite “no,” take some time to talk to your teen.
+Try to understand what they are feeling.
 They just might have something important to say.

 Makeup gives individuals a sense of self-control and empowerment.